 Vinyl Floor Bumps and Bulges

-- Carefully using a hot iron over a tea-towel on the bulge will restore the vinyl to almost as new.
+- Carefully use a hot iron over a tea towel on the bulge to restore the vinyl to almost good as new.

 - Make sure to put a weight on the bulge as it cools to make sure it stays flat.